GrantDWilliams/Marketplace-Platformer/README.md

 ## The Goals
 This project was conceived with the intent of getting familiar with the UE5 workflow without overcomplicating it.
-In that pursuit, I was instructed to use markeplace assets to build it, and get experimental with lighting and mechanics.
+In that pursuit, I was instructed to use marketplace assets to build it, and get experimental with lighting and mechanics.
 I used Blueprint for scripting since I'm a visual learner.

 ## The Outcome
 To that end, I added as many free assets from the Unreal asset library as I could find and sifted through them afterward.
 I found a pre-made kit of structural pieces that look both sci-fi and steampunk, so I tried using that.
 It didn't go too well, since I didn't realize these were pieces of buildings meant to be used as exterior only set dressing.
-I qickly through that set away adn started over after a week.
+I quickly through that set away and started over after a week.
 I then looked through the assets again, hoping to find something more interior focused to keep the scale of the game down.
 I ended up finding the [Modular Scifi](https://www.fab.com/listings/cb3c4494-4060-4a80-b079-e46936cb8dd0) pack for exactly that.

-Now, a week into the porcess, and I got started on what would actually become the final project.
+Now, a week into the process, and I got started on what would actually become the final project.
 If memory serves, it took a little over a month at a few hours a day before I called it done.
 And what's the end result?
 A 5 minute long platformer with spike pads, jump pads, and moving platforms with a visual style based on Control by Remedy Entertainment.